syncfusion-content/xamarin-docs/Xamarin/DataGrid/Selection.md

 ## Row header selection

-By default, data grid allows you to select the grid row(s) upon tapping the row header if [SfDataGrid.SelectionUnit]](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionUnit.html) is `Any`.
+By default, data grid allows you to select the grid row(s) upon tapping the row header if 'SfDataGrid.SelectionUnit' is `Any`.
 You can  also follow the below solution to select the grid rows when you tap the row header cells if [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionMode.html) is a value other than `None`.

 ### Select records in the data grid when tapping only on the row header cells